ThomasDaheim/GPXEditor/README.md

 * batch mode to work on multiple files
 * UI mode to work on multiple tracks / tracksegments
-* standard fix for anoying Garmin Montana 600 "feature" to start with first point of current.gpx when switched on again (and not with LAST point)
+* standard fix for annoying Garmin Montana 600 "feature" to start with first point of current.gpx when switched on again (and not with LAST point)

 So it was time to start a new self-learning project.
 And here you see the result.